LLNL/shroud/docs/output.rst

 One C++ file will be created for the library and one file for each C++ class.
 In addition a utility file will be created with routines which are implemented in C but called from Fortran.
-This includes some memory management routines.
+This includes memory management routines and helper functions.

 Fortran creates a file for the library and one per additional namespace.
 Since Fortran does not support forward referencing of derived types,